craigbarnes/dte/docs/dterc.md

 :   Resize vertically

 _N_
-:   Set size of current window to _N_ columns/rows
+:   Set the size of the current window to _N_ columns/rows

 `+`_N_
-:   Increase size of current window by _N_ columns/rows
+:   Increase the size of the current window by _N_ columns/rows

 `-`_N_
-:   Decrease size of current window by _N_ columns/rows (use `--` to
+:   Decrease the size of the current window by _N_ columns/rows
-    prevent the minus symbol being parsed as an option flag, e.g.
-    `wresize -- -5`)
+    (use `--` to prevent the minus symbol being parsed as an option, e.g. `wresize -- -5`)

 ### **wflip**

-Change from vertical layout to horizontal and vice versa.
+Change from vertical to horizontal layout and vice versa.

 ### **wswap**

-Swap positions of this and next frame.
+Swap positions of the current and next frame.

 ## Movement Commands

 Movement commands are used to move the cursor position.

-Several of these commands also have `-c` and `-l` flags to allow creating character/line selections.
+Several of these commands also have `-c` and `-l` flags, to allow creating character/line selections.
 These 2 flags are noted in the command summaries below, but are only described once, as follows: